 Yes, sure can!

-No. No college or university ever looks at the PSAT score.
-And do not even think about the NMSQT – “Nation Merit Scholarship.”
-It is rare that a student will ever see one penny from NMSQT, it is a worthless competition.
+But do not even think about the NMSQT – “Nation Merit Scholarship.”
+It is rare that a student will ever see one penny from NMSQT, it is an almost worthless competition.
+It is good practice for the real SAT, that is about it.

 All of our juniors are preparing for the ACT.
 We are more familiar with the ACT format, because it has not changed and will not change in the foreseeable future.